-- Short-term and long-term exposure to PM{2.5} can cause a variety of harmful health effects, including premature death, chronic respiratory illness, decreased lung function, cardiovascular disease, and asthma.
+- 85. Short-term and long-term exposure to PM{2.5} can cause a variety of harmful health effects, including premature death, chronic respiratory illness, decreased lung function, cardiovascular disease, and asthma.
 Certain subgroups in the population, including infants, children, senior citizens, and people with existing lung and heart diseases (including diabetes) are more susceptible to harm from this pollutant than the rest of the population.
-A New York State Department of Health study found a statistically significant association between PM{2.5} and emergency room visits in the Bronx, which includes many environmental justice communities.25 - 78.
+A New York State Department of Health study found a statistically significant association between PM{2.5} and emergency room visits in the Bronx, which includes many environmental justice communities.25 - 86.
 New York generally pays 50 percent of Medicaid health care costs incurred within the State.
-Increased ozone and PM{2.5} pollution as a result of natural gas well development in the Basin will likely increase the healthcare services used by Medicaid patients within the State, thereby increasing New York's Medicaid expenditures. - 79.
+Increased ozone and PM{2.5} pollution as a result of natural gas well development in the Basin will likely increase the healthcare services used by Medicaid patients within the State, thereby increasing New York's Medicaid expenditures. - 87.
 Many areas within New York are downwind of the Basin, and currently exceed the NAAQS for ground-level ozone of 0.075 parts per million.
-NYSDEC has recommended to EPA that Orange, Ulster and Greene Counties, which are each partially within the Basin, and many additional counties downwind of the Basin, including the New York City Metropolitan Area, be designated as in nonattainment of the 0.075 parts per million ozone NAAQS under the federal Clean Air Act, 42 U.S.C. § 7409. - 80.
-EPA has designated the New York City Metropolitan Area as in nonattainment for both the annual and 24 hour PM{2.5} NAAQS under that statute.
-As a result, New York has taken measures to reduce PM{2.5} pollution in that Area pursuant to air quality plans that do not contemplate emissions from upwind natural gas development.
+NYSDEC has recommended to EPA that Bronx, Kings, Nassau, New York, Queens, Richmond, Rockland, Suffolk, and Westchester counties downwind of the Basin be designated as in nonattainment of the 0.075 parts per million ozone NAAQS under the federal Clean Air Act, 42 U.S.C. § 7409. - 88.
+EPA has designated the New York City Metropolitan Area as in nonattainment for both the annual and 24 hour $PM{2.5}$ NAAQS under that statute.
+As a result, New York has taken measures to reduce $PM{2.5}$ pollution in that Area pursuant to air quality plans that do not contemplate emissions from upwind natural gas development.
 Such development will likely undermine New York's efforts to reduce PM{2.5} pollution.